Zoho CRM vs Pipedrive 2026: Which One Actually Delivers Value for Your Sales Team?

 Key Features

-- Revenue Forecasting: Available from the Advanced tier, it gives sales managers a real-time revenue projection based on current pipeline data.
+- Revenue Forecasting: Available from the Advanced tier, it gives sales managers real-time revenue projection based on current pipeline data.

 - Automations: From the Advanced plan upward, you can build automated sequences for follow-ups, stage changes, and task creation.